 My son is now in his fourth year at PCD.
 He has had an amazing middle school experience.
 The quality of the the teaching has been excellent the social environment extremely positive and the sports program competitive.
 Between playing competitive sports being on the student council and participating in the band chorus theater and arts programs he has grown in so many ways.
 In addition he has become a very capable public speaker after having many opportunities to speak before the school community.
 The academics have been excellent across the board and my son is academically very well prepared to begin high school next year.
 The small class sizes and strong teacher commitment make the learning environment at PCD exceptionally positive and effective.

 Providence Country Day School is a private high school in East Providence.
-240 children attend Providence Country Day School and identify mostly as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
-The ratio of students to teachers at Providence Country Day School is 6:1.
+240 students go to Providence Country Day School and identify as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+The student to teacher ratio at Providence Country Day School is 6:1.
 East Providence Career Tech is one of the nearest high schools.

 - Ceramics sculpture

 - Drawing painting